ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ```

 Now create a file `/etc/nixos/flake.nix` and write the configuration content according to the template above.
-All system modifications will be taken over by Nix Flakes from now on.
+All system modifications will be taken over by Flakes from now on.
 An example configuration is shown below:

 ```nix
 {